How to use match case in Python

 Incorrectly ordering case patterns from general to specific

-The order of your case patterns is critical because Python stops at the first match.
-Placing a general pattern, like [*items], before a more specific one, such as [1, 2, 3], means the specific case will never be evaluated.
-The following code demonstrates this issue.
+The order of your case statements is crucial because Python executes the first one that matches and then stops.
+If a general pattern like case [*items]: comes before a more specific one, the specific case will never run.
+See what happens below.

 value = [1, 2, 3]